 These foods are harmful, and some are poisonous.

 Schedule the Guinea Pig Diet

 They have a specific time to eat, sleep, to play.

-So, if you train them to eat at a specific time, they’ll eat at this specific time.
+So, if you train your teddy guinea pig to eat at a specific time, your pet will eat at this specific time.